Get your 14 day free trial now

 http://www.google.com/intl/de/policies/privacy and https://services.google.com/sitestats/de.html.

-The legal basis for the use of Google Ads Remarketing is your consent in accordance with Article 6 Paragraph 1 Letter a) GDPR.
-You can revoke your consent at any time.
+The legal basis for the use of Google Ads Remarketing is your consent in accordance with Article 6(1)(a) GDPR.
+You can withdraw your consent at any time.

-You can also contact us via our fan page at Facebook Ireleand Ltd., 4 Grand Canal Swuare, Dublin 2, Ireland, within their social network Facebook.
-There we also present news regarding our products and keep further product-related information ready for you.
-This may result in the collection of statistical data by Facebook on our behalf, for example, by Facebook transmitting statistical data on likes, comments, etc. to us.
+You can also contact us via our fan page at Facebook Ireleand Ltd, 4 Grand Canal Swuare, Dublin 2, Ireland, within their social network Facebook.
+There we also present news about our products and provide you with further product-related information.
+This may result in Facebook collecting statistical data for us, for example by transmitting statistical data on likes, comments, etc. to us.
 At the same time, Facebook may also collect your personal data on its own responsibility and for its own purposes.
-If the data collection is carried out by Facebook for us, the bases listed in this privacy policy apply, in particular your rights outlined in this statement.
-The legal basis for the processing of your personal data by us is Article 6 Paragraph 1 Letter b) GDPR as well as Article 6 Paragraph 1 Letter f) GDPR.
-According to Article 6 Paragraph 1 Letter f) GDPR, we may process personal data if this is done in our legitimate interest and does not cause excessive disadvantages for you.
-Our interest in presenting our product range and communicating with you can be classified as a legitimate, overriding interest.
+If Facebook collects data on our behalf, the principles set out in this privacy policy apply, in particular your rights set out in this policy.
+The legal basis for the processing of your personal data by us is Article 6(1)(b) GDPR and Article 6(1)(f) GDPR.
+According to Article 6(1)(f) GDPR, we may process personal data if this is in our legitimate interest and does not result in undue disadvantages for you.
+Our interest in presenting our product range and communicating with you is to be classified as a legitimate, overriding interest.

 You have the right: